- The key to a balanced diet is to eat a variety of nutritious foods from each of the five food groups.

-Grains come in many different varieties, so kids would normally have some type of grain for breakfast, lunch, dinner and snacks throughout the day.
+Grains come in many different varieties, so kids would normally have some type of grain for breakfast, lunch, dinner, and snacks throughout the day.
+Examples include:

 Milk, cheese and yoghurt

-Children should have some dairy products every day.
+Children should have dairy products (or non-dairy alternatives) every day.
 Milk, cheese and yoghurt give your child protein and calcium.
-Calcium helps build strong bones and teeth.
+Calcium helps build strong and healthy bones and teeth.

 Alternatives to dairy

-If you need an alternative to serving dairy, there are some foods that contain the same amount of calcium as a standard serve (see below) of milk, cheese or yoghurt:
+If you need an alternative to dairy, there are some foods that contain the same amount of calcium as a standard serve of milk, cheese or yoghurt: